-Anders Behring Breivik leaving an Oslo courthouse in a police car in 2011.
-Photo via Flickr user Lwp Kommunikáció
+Anders Breivik leaving an Oslo courthouse in a police car in 2011 (Photo via)

-On July 22, 2011, right-wing extremist Anders Behring Breivik detonated a bomb in downtown Oslo, killing eight people.
-He then drove 25 miles to Utøya island, where the ruling Labor Party’s Youth Rally was being held, and began an hour-long shooting spree that ended in the deaths of 69 more people—most of them teenagers.
+On the 22nd of July, 2011, right-wing extremist Anders Breivik detonated a bomb in downtown Oslo, killing eight people.
+He then drove 25 miles to Utøya island, where the ruling Labour Party’s Youth Rally was being held, and began an hour-long shooting spree that ended in the deaths of 69 more people, most of them teenagers.

-VICE: Hi, professor.
-At what stage were you called in on July 22?
+VICE: Hi professor.
+So at what stage were you called in on the 22nd of July?

 Professor Lars Weisæth: The same evening.
 I was on vacation in my summer house on the south coast of Norway, about 150 miles from Oslo.
 I was first called by NRK, the national television station.
 They know me, as I’ve been involved in all major Norwegian disasters in an advisory capacity.
 I’ve been trained in hostage psychology, helping police negotiate with terrorists or kidnappers, and I was chief psychiatrist of the armed forces.

 No, I was driving back to Oslo.
 I heard about the shootings on the radio, and when I arrived the situation was still not clear.
 To give advice to the health authorities the next day – which I had to do, as that became my role – I needed a clear idea.
 Ten had been regarded as killed, but the bigger numbers weren’t out yet.
 Then I managed to talk to some of the victims during the night and the next morning, so then I got a clear picture of what had happened.

 And what did you put in place?